GVLocke/CS-3513/README.md

 - introtoop
     - `PrivateHelpers.java` demonstrates the functionality of mutator and accessor methods.
     - inheritance
-        - `App.java` demonstrates the concept of class inheritance by havin the `Student` class inherit properties from the `Department` class, which in turn inherits properties from the `Institute` class.
+        - `App.java` demonstrates the concept of class inheritance by having the `Student` class inherit properties from the `Department` class, which in turn inherits properties from the `Institute` class.
+    - overriding
+        - `App.java` demonstrates the concept of method overriding by having the different `Bank` child classes override the `fixInterestRate()` function.

 - leapyear
     - `LeapYear.java` determines whether a given year is a leap year.